wolves/thesis-phoenix/README.md

 %>
 ```

+_Note: Image uploads are coming soon._

 ### Global Content Areas

 Content areas in Thesis are page-specific.
 However, if you want an editable
-region that can be displayed on multiple pages, use the
+area that can be displayed on multiple pages, use the
 `Thesis.View.global_content/4` function.
-Internally, the page_id will be set
-to `nil` to indicate it applies globally, rather than to a specific page.
+Any page using that content area identifier
+will display the edited content across the whole website.

 ```eex
 <%= global_content(@conn, "Footer Text", :html) do %>